Skip to Content

 Using Space-Saving Trellises and Containers

-1. Choose vertical-friendly vegetables like cucumbers, beans, and peas that naturally climb trellises.
+1. Select climbing summer vegetables like beans, cucumbers, and compact varieties that thrive on trellises.

 Training Vining Plants on Fences and Arbors